JuliaBooks/Books.jl/docs/contents/about.md

 For websites, this package allows for:

 - Building a website spanning multiple pages.
-- Live reloading the website to see changes quickly; thanks to [LiveServer.jl](https://github.com/tlienart/LiveServer.jl){target="_blank"}.
+- Live reloading the website to see changes quickly; thanks to Pandoc and [LiveServer.jl](https://github.com/tlienart/LiveServer.jl){target="_blank"}.
 - Cross-references from one web page to a section on another page.
+- Embedding dynamic output, while still allowing normal Julia package utilities, such as unit testing and live reloading (Revise.jl).
+- Showing code blocks as well as output.

-If you don't need PDFs or EPUBs, then [Franklin.jl](https://github.com/tlienart/Franklin.jl){target="_blank"} is a much better choice.
+If you don't need PDFs or EPUBs, then [Franklin.jl](https://github.com/tlienart/Franklin.jl){target="_blank"} is probably a better choice.
 To create single pages and PDFs containing code blocks, see [Weave.jl](https://github.com/JunoLab/Weave.jl){target="_blank"}.

 One of the main differences with Franklin.jl, Weave.jl and knitr (Bookdown) is that this package completely decouples the computations from the building of the output.
 I think that this is a major improvement, because it makes everything feel much more responsive.
 Often, I just want to change a bit of text without re-running the computations or I want to update a very specific section of the code.
-In combination with Revise and thanks to LiveServer.jl, updating the page after changing text or code takes less than a second.
+Thanks to LiveServer.jl and Pandoc, updating the page after changing text or code takes less than a second.
-The drawback is that you manually need to link your text to the correct computation.
-A drawback is that you need to link your text to the correct computation in the Markdown file, whereas in other packages you would insert the code as a string.
+A drawback of this decoupling is that you need to link your text to the correct computation in the Markdown file, whereas in other packages you would insert the code as a string.

-This allows the output, which you want to include, to be evaluated inside your package, see @sec:embedding-code.
+The decoupling also allows the output, which you want to include, to be evaluated inside your package, see @sec:embedding-code.
 This means that you don't have to define all your dependencies in a `@setup` (Documenter.jl) or `# hideall` (Franklin.jl / Literate.jl) code block.
 The dependencies, such as `using DataFrames`, are available from your package.
 This provides all the benefits which Julia packages normally have, such as unit testing and live reloading via Revise.jl.